-Always breaking records: Michigan sports betting handle sets record for fifth-straight month
+Always breaking records: Michigan sports betting handle sets record for the fifth-straight month

 Online Gaming Brings Need For Problem Gambling Resources

-The launch of regulated online gaming in Michigan was accompanied by several safeguards to assist citizens at risk for gambling disorders, including a toll-free number, state-run websites with information on problem gambling, and educational resources.
+The launch of legal online casinos in Michigan was accompanied by several safeguards to assist citizens at risk for gambling disorders, including a toll-free number, state-run websites with information on problem gambling, and educational resources.
 Casinos and sportsbooks also must provide a self-exclusion opportunity for those with a gambling problem who want to remove their access to the activity.

 Whether fueled by increased advertising for online betting across the state or just because the activity is now legal, Michigan has seen an increase in people reaching out for help with gambling addictions.

 “These platforms engage in a pay-to-play format,” said Alia Lucas, MDHHS gambling disorder program manager.
 “So by their nature, they’re addicting and difficult to escape.
 This can lead to severe financial trouble, as well as strained personal and work relationships as people participate in these spaces more than ever before.”

 Lucas urges Michigan residents to be aware of the problem signs of gambling disorders and to make use of resources from the state, including partners like the Community Mental Health Association of Michigan, which co-hosts the symposium.